Model catalog and collections in Azure AI Foundry portal

 Network isolation for models deployed via serverless APIs

-Managed computes for models deployed as serverless APIs follow the public network access flag setting of the AI Foundry hub that has the project in which the deployment exists.
-To help secure your managed compute, disable the public network access flag on your AI Foundry hub.
+Managed computes for models deployed as serverless APIs follow the public network access flag setting of the Azure AI Foundry hub that has the project in which the deployment exists.
+To help secure your managed compute, disable the public network access flag on your Azure AI Foundry hub.
 You can help secure inbound communication from a client to your managed compute by using a private endpoint for the hub.

 • Go to the Azure portal.

-• Search for the resource group to which the hub belongs, and select your AI Foundry hub from the resources listed for this resource group.
+• Search for the resource group to which the hub belongs, and select your Azure AI Foundry hub from the resources listed for this resource group.

 • On the hub overview page, on the left pane, go to Settings > Networking.